ErezLavi/stepper_motor_STM32/README.md

-## The Madaton Evacuation Chair project is an embedded system designed to control and monitor an evacuation chair equipped with various sensors.
 ## The system continuously reads sensor data (e.g., battery voltage), processes commands via a USB interface, and operates control mechanisms such as motor control.
 ### Made at college hackathon project with crew members: Genady Charnukha, Doron levi, bahaa ali <br/><br/>
 ![demo_stepper](https://github.com/user-attachments/assets/affc78e3-b61c-49b3-ba21-7a3a75929308)